Bristol Royal Hospital for Children: History

+The hospital has its origins in the Hospital for Sick Children on St Michael's Hill founded in 1866.
+The initial building was a large converted dwelling house on Royal Fort Road, south of the Royal Fort gatehouse, with accommodation for 40 patients.
+One of the hospital's first salaried doctors was the pioneering female surgeon, Eliza Walker, appointed as House Surgeon in 1873.

-The hospital has its origins in the Hospital for Sick Children on St Michael's Hill founded in 1866 and built to the designs of Robert Carwen in the Tudor gothic revival style in 1885.
-It went on to become the Bristol Royal Hospital for Sick Children.
+A much expanded hospital was built nearby to the designs of Robert Carwen in the Tudor gothic revival style in 1885.
+Only the entrance building fronting on to St Michael's Hill now survives.
+The hospital was later renamed as the Bristol Royal Hospital for Sick Children.

 The new Children's Hospital opened on 22 April 2001, replacing the old children's hospital on St Michael's Hill, at a cost £30 million.
 One of the main aims of the design, in addition to providing the most up-to-date facilities possible, was to overcome many of the difficulties that face patients, families and staff.

 In February 2014, it was agreed an inquiry would be held into the Bristol heart scandal, following heart surgery deaths at the hospital.
 The inquiry published a report in June 2016, saying that “parents had been let down”.

 An extension was built to accommodate services moved from Frenchay Hospital in 2014, including neuroscience, scoliosis surgery, burns and plastic surgery, bringing all inpatient children's services in Bristol to one location.
 In 2015, a neuro-rehabilitation unit was built to support the moved services.
 In May 2014, a new helipad on the roof of the neighbouring Bristol Royal Infirmary became fully operational and will receive air ambulances from Bristol and the surrounding area, which will speed up transfer times for patients who are air lifted to the hospital.
 The HELP Appeal supported the construction of the helipad with a grant of £500,000.